-In Tableau Online, Autosave saves the edits that you make to a workbook as you work.
+In Tableau Cloud, Autosave saves the edits that you make to a workbook as you work.

 How does Autosave work?

 To turn on Autosave, click Publish to save your workbook to a designated location.
 After you publish the first time, we’ll start to autosave the changes that you make to a private draft version of your workbook.
 When you’re ready to share your changes with others, use Publish to replace the last published revision with your draft.

 Note: Autosave doesn’t automatically save every type of change, such as specific types of assets.
 In these cases, you’ll see a notification that you must Publish to save your edits.